Choosing the right prizes for a marketing competition

 Floa - Data enrichment

 With 4 categories of data enriched in a second form, the collection of qualified data has enabled Floa Bank to improve its personalisation and optimise its services to meet the needs of its customers.
-Using the information collected, Floa Bank has been able to create tailor-made products, thereby strengthening the confidence of its customers.
+Using the information collected, Floa Bank has been able to create tailor-made insurance products, thereby strengthening the confidence of its customers.

 Electrolux media and Memory: a memorable Valentine’s Day campaign